-One area where the latest Pixel phones, like the Pixel 6, have excelled is in regards to personal safety.
-Google developed a Personal Safety app (opens in new tab) exclusively for Pixel phones that can do a lot to keep you safe.
+One area where the latest Pixel phones, like the Pixel 6 or 7, have excelled is in regard to personal safety.
+Google developed an app exclusively for Pixel phones that can do a lot to keep you safe.
 Whether you're in a car crash or going for a walk alone in an area that makes you nervous, the Safety app can be useful in getting you help, even when you can't call for it on your own.

 How to set up the Personal Safety app

-- Open the Safety app.
-Note: The app is called Personal Safety, but the icon is labeled "Safety," so it'll be alphabetically sorted under "S." Getting off to a great start, right?
+1. Open the Safety app.
+Note: The app is called Personal Safety, but the icon is labeled "Safety," so it'll be alphabetically sorted under "S."

-- You'll be asked to select emergency contacts.
+3. You'll be asked to select emergency contacts.
 These are people who will be contacted in the event of an emergency.
-Tap + Add contact and select whoever you want.
-Then tap Next.
+Tap + Add contact and select whoever you want and then tap Next.

-- Fill out whatever information you want in the Add medical information section, including blood type, allergies, etc. Tap Done.
+4. Fill out whatever information you want in the Add medical information section, including blood type, allergies, etc., and then tap Done.

 How to set up Safety Check

 Finally, there's the safety check.
 This is an automated countdown process that requires you to check in with your phone.
 If you do not check in when the timer finishes, your phone will automatically call the police, fire department, coast guard, army, marine corps, and even Edna from accounting if you want.
 But it does require a bit of setup, so here's how to do that.
 First, you need to set up Emergency Sharing.

 1. Tap Get started under Use Emergency SOS to get help fast.